StefanMathis/planar_convex_hull/README.md

 ## Parallelizing the divide-and-conquer algorithm

-Enabling the **rayon** feature flag parallelizes the divide-and-conquer algorithm.
+Enabling the **rayon** feature parallelizes the divide-and-conquer algorithm.

 ## Implementations for foreign datatypes